Conquestors/neural/README.md

+# Neural

+A multipurpose Discord bot for use in Discord servers for possible moderation and security.

-# neural
+# Cloning

-If you would like to clone this respository and use it personally, execute the following: `git clone https://github.com/Conquestors/neural/` in an open terminal.
+If you would like to clone this respository and use it personally within your own projects, execute the following: `git clone https://github.com/Conquestors/neural/` in an open terminal.

-Open config.js and put the following:
+Open create a new file named `config.json` and put the following:

-module.exports = {
-token: "TOKEN",
+`"token": "TOKEN",
-prefix: "!"
+"prefix": "!"

-}
+# NOTICE
+Please do not copy code or any files from this respository if you have no understanding in JavaScript whosoever.
+You may use additional files within this project, but crediting the original author (me) is highly appreciated.